 I represent many professionals who are worried about the impact of a crime on their criminal history.
 Sometimes they are innocent, sometimes they made one mistake.
 Typically, the risk is not incarceration but a probation that might impair a professional license or career.
 For every professional, the goal is to aim for dismissal.
 Often, in addition to challenging the evidence, we produce a character packet to show the positive attributes of the person charged.
 Sometimes a plea bargain is not possible and the case must be taken to trial.
 Regardless, my goal is to properly advise every professional about what does and does not stay on their record; what can be seen by licensing boards; and the risks of a jury trial.
 I also help professionals clear their criminal history with expunction, non-disclosure, and writs of habeas corpus.
 Please contact me for a consultation if you are professional seeking representation.

 The goal with every student is to protect their future career and earnings by keeping their criminal history is clear.
 This effort starts by trying to obtain a dismissal that can be expunged from a criminal history.
-If dismissal is not possible, our criminal attorneys in Houston try to get a pretrial diversion that can also be expunged.
-With students, I always properly advise them about what charges can come off a record and what charges cannot.
-Sometimes a student will need a professional license and it is important understand what punishments can be seen by licensing boards.
+If a dismissal is not possible, I try to get a pretrial diversion that can also be expunged.
+With students, I advise them about what charges can come off a record and what charges cannot.
+Sometimes a student will need a professional license and it is important to understand what punishments can be seen by licensing boards.
 It is also important to understand that some punishments can never be removed from a criminal history.
 Some of my most rewarding cases have been representing hard-working students who made a mistake.
 Please contact me if you are a student charged with a crime or need my help.

 I focus my criminal defense practice on Harris County cases.
 My office is located three blocks from the courthouse.